1) A CARFAX or any vehicle history report

 5) Repair shop inspections:

-Today's vehicles are so complex that most repair shops (and mechanics) specialize only a couple of automotive repair areas.
-Imagine taking a car you want to buy first to a transmission shop to get the transmission inspected, then to a heating/AC repair shop, then to a engine diagnostic shop, then to a brake shop, then to a frame specialist shop, and so on... until you had every component and system checked.
-Sounds silly, yet people take a car into these specialty repair shops expecting to get full inspection on every component and system.
+Today's vehicles are so complex that most repair shops (and mechanics) specialize only in a couple of automotive repair areas.
+Imagine having to take a car to a transmission shop to get the transmission inspected, then to a heating/AC repair shop, then to an engine diagnostic shop, then to a brake shop, then to a frame specialist shop, and so on... until you had every component and system checked.
+Sounds silly, yet people take a car into these specialty repair shops expecting to fully inspect every component and system.

-Full-service repair shops and/or dealership repair shops, which have the overall expertise, have no incentive to pull their best mechanic (ASE Master Technician) from a high paying repair job to perform a pre-purchase inspection.
+Full-service repair shops or dealership repair shops, which have the overall expertise, have no incentive to pull their best mechanic (ASE Master Technician) from a high-paying repair job to perform a pre-purchase inspection.
 You will probably get a junior mechanic to "look" for things he has been trained to repair.
 Also, most mechanical repair shops do not have technicians certified on structural frame systems to inspect for frame damage or alterations to the frame components.

 A proper pre-purchase inspection should be performed by a Certified Master Technician with and Frame Specialists and has no conflict of interest.

 6) Relying on a "Certified Used Car"

 CPO vehicles are to have been inspected by a Technician.
 Was it inspected by a junior Technician or Master Technician?
 Was it also inspected by a Body & Frame Specialist for previous accident damages?
-Were any items discoverd fixed?
+Were any items discovered fixed?
 There is no industry standard for Certified Pre-Owned (CPO) programs.
 Every CPO program is different, and every inspection is different.
 Learn more about CPO Programs before you buy.